-The rules of travel rewards can be scary and intimidating with all of loopholes and gotchas.
+The rules of travel rewards can be scary and intimidating with all of the loopholes and gotchas.
 When you are using a credit card that offers airline miles or hotel points, you want to make sure that you actually receive the rewards you’ve earned from using the card.
-One of the fears people have is whether you still get points if you pay credit card early?
+One of the fears people have is whether you still get points if you pay credit card early.
 Let’s discuss this situation further.

 How travel rewards credit cards work

 Travel credit cards are one of the most powerful ways you can earn airline miles and hotel points.
 These travel rewards are generally earned in one of three ways: